Perplexity SEO: How to Get Your Brand Cited in AI Answers

 Perplexity breaks complex queries into discrete, parallel search calls.
 A single user question like “best CRM for small consulting firms” might generate multiple internal searches, each targeting a different angle of the question.

 These internal queries use short, keyword-based formats.
-Perplexity’s system is optimized for queries of 2 to 5 words, with a maximum of 8 words per search call.
-This means your content needs to match the kind of concise, specific language these searches use, not long-tail conversational phrases.
+Your content needs to match the kind of concise, specific language these searches use, not long-tail conversational phrases.
+Short declarative headings that mirror how someone would phrase a direct search query perform better than descriptive chapter titles.

 2. Candidate retrieval and page fetching